Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/08/advanced-ruby-gsub-with-regular-expressions.md

 ## gsub basics

-You can do a simple replace using strings and `gsub`, like this:
+You can do a simple replace operation using strings and `gsub`, like this:

 ```ruby
 content = "